domRiddle/ASF/Localization.md

 This is especially useful if you have a lot of keys to redeem and you're guaranteed to hit <code>RateLimited</code> status before you're done with your entire batch.
 ```

 As you can see, `RateLimited` word here is inside a code block and indicates internal ASF code status - this should not be translated.
 Likewise, you shouldn't translate other code blocks, such as names of config properties (e.g. `TradingPreferences`), enum members (e.g. `Stable` and `Experimental` options of `UpdateChannel`) and likewise.
-If you believe that something inappropriate is included in a code block, or there is a text that should be in it, feel free to ask on our crowdin by creating appropriate **[issue](#issues)**.
+If you believe that something inappropriate is included in a code block, or that there is a text that is not in a code block but should be inside it, feel free to ask on our crowdin by creating appropriate **[issue](#issues)**.

 ---